RyanErhardt/DS4002-CS3/README.md

 OUTPUT: figures and tables generated from scripts
 REFERENCES: sources used throughout project

 This repository also includes a document for the rubric and the introductory hook document.
+Included are also a blog post from Medium covering the use of sentiment analysis in financial analysis and also a research article that further provides basis for the relationship between sentiment analyis of statements by Elon Musk and market positions.